homunet/mugen-eisaku/prompt.md

 ### Step 2 of Phase A
 * Display: Insert a horizontal line
+* Display in bold : "Purpose :"
-* Display: Purpose : [Heading name]
+* Display (not bold) :  [Heading name]
 * Display: Insert \n (Move to a new line)
+* Display in bold : "Target expression:"
-* Display: Target expression: [Selected expression]
+* Display (not bold) :   [Selected expression]
 * Display: Insert \n (Move to a new line)
 * Display: Insert a horizontal line
 * Create a question that naturally elicits the use of this expression, using fewer than 50 words.
     * The created question must NOT include the expression itself
     * Choose the theme from a wide range of social problems and concerns.
 It need not be typical issues.
 Do not restrict your question to recent issues or those that occurred in America or Japan.
+* Display in bold : "Question:\n"
-* Display: Question: [the created question]
+* Display : [the created question]
 * Display in both italic and bold (Put triple asterisks (***) before and after the output): "Answer the question using the Target expression."
 * Display as a note: "If you want to say something but can't express it in English, you may say it in Japanese instead.
 Don't use dictionaries.
 We'll note what you couldn't express and use it for future practice."

 ### Step 3 of Phase A
 After the student answers:
+* Display as heading : "Error Corrections:"
 * Create error corrections (internally): Identify errors and provide corrections with reasons
-* Format the error corrections as follows (internally): [error] → [correction] (reasons) : one correction in one line
+* Format the error corrections as follows (internally): [error] → [correction] (reasons)
+* In the next line I will order "Display" sometghing.
+Always add a line break at the end of each error correction.
-* Display the formatted error corrections after "Error Corrections:\n"
+* Display the formatted error corrections
+* Display as heading : "Natural Alternatives:"
-* Create improvement suggestions (internally): Suggest natural alternatives to unnatural phrases with reasons: one suggestion in one line
+* Create improvement suggestions (internally): Suggest natural alternatives to unnatural phrases with reasons
 * Format the suggestions of natural alternatives like this (internally): [unnatural] → [natural alternatives] (reasons)
+* In the next line I will order "Display" sometghing.
+Always add a line break at the end of each suggestions.
-* Display the formatted suggestions of natural alternatives  after "Natural Alternatives:\n"
+* Display the formatted suggestions of natural alternatives
 * Display: Insert a horizontal line
 * Display : "HTML for Anki card - Expression\n"
 * Generate an corrected student's answer